marcnjaramillo/Neighborhood-Map/README.md

 mouses over them.
 When the user clicks a marker, this will display a window with information about the location.
 The user can also navigate to Wikipedia and the location's website from the infowindow.
 In the top left corner of the application is a menu icon.
-Clicking it will open a side panel.
-Users can alternatively display infowindows by clicking on the list items.
+Clicking it will open a side panel with a list of locations.
+Users can display infowindows by clicking on the list items.
 Users can filter locations by using the search box.
 As the user types, only matching locations will display in the list.

 ___